-Alfen's vision is a connected, smart and sustainable energy system for future generations.
+Alfen's vision is to build a connected, smart and sustainable energy system for future generations.

 To deliver this, Alfen's mission is to boost the energy transition by engineering, manufacturing, integrating and connecting high quality energy solutions that are innovative, reliable and smart.
-Alfen has a strong impact through enabling sustainable energy developments with its smart grids, EV charging equipment and Energy Storage solutions.
-This section provides further details on Alfen's Sustainable Development, how Alfen provides impact through its Corporate Social Responsibility (CSR) framework, and more non-financial information such as the CO2 performance of the company.
+Alfen has a strong impact through enabling sustainable energy developments with its Smart grids, EV charging equipment and Energy storage solutions.
+This section provides further details on Alfen's CSR framework, its performance, and Alfen's QHSE initiatives.